 Decision support for small, medium and large lineups.

-From enquiry, offer and booking to technical setup and soundcheck.
+From enquiry, quote and booking to technical setup and soundcheck.

-Plan music phases, volume, lineup and transitions throughout the wedding day.
+Plan event phases, volume, lineup and transitions throughout the wedding day.

-Checklist for offer, equipment, timing, song requests and booking conditions.
+Checklist for quotes, equipment, timing, song requests and booking conditions.

 Frequently asked questions about wedding music